jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ![A_dwarf_new](https://github.com/user-attachments/assets/aa733751-d0bd-4bf8-a261-6bb90562b95e)
 * Regardless of confidence level, these stars output the vast majority of observed pulsation in the very short period region of ~0.05 days.
 *  There are no other outstanding peaks in the period range, and beyond a period of 6 days, there are many bins in the histogram with 0 recorded pulsations.
+*  A-type DWARF stars make up ~13% of the DWARF population in the dataset.
-*  Therefore, researchers conducting variable star searches of A-type dwarfs are advised to focus their efforts in the short period region to conserve resources.
+*  ((((((Therefore, researchers conducting variable star searches of A-type dwarfs are advised to focus their efforts in the short period region to conserve resources.
 Additionally, team members are encouraged to investigate the near-monolithic nature of the pulsations – why do we not see the peak common around a period of 1.00 days, and what can this tell us about the structure of these stars?
 <br/><br/>

 **2b.
 Filtering by Spectral Type: _G-Type, K-Type DWARF_**

+G-type and K-type stars are adjacent to eachother in the Harvard spectral classification system.
+Their surface temperatures range from 5,300 - 6,000K and 3,900 - 5,300k respectively.
+As the Sun is a G type star, these DWARF's parameters closely resemble those of the Sun, but K-types can be substantially less massive, voluminous, and bright on the cooler end of their temperature range.

 ![G_K_dwarf_HC_new](https://github.com/user-attachments/assets/7522e7c1-9d14-408a-9212-e4240f06ed6d)
+* There are two discernable peaks in the short period region of the histogram: 0.18 days and 0.28 days.
+* There is a significant uptick in pulsation periods ranging from ~4.88 days and ~6.45 days.
+* Pulsations are less predictable; the histogram depicts a distribution that is more uniform than most of the subsets in the data.
+* These two sepctral types together account for ~20% of the DWARF population in the dataset.
 <br/><br/>

 ##
-### Pulsation modes correlate to physical parameters: _GIANT_
+### Pulsation Modes Correlate to Physical Parameters: _GIANT_

   As main sequence dwarf stars fuse hydrogen into helium, they deplete the amount of hydrogen in their core.
 When hydrogen in the core runs out, the star begins to contract, heating its core.
 If temperatures in the core are sufficiently high (i.e. if the star is massive enough), the fusion of helium to carbon can begin.
 This fusion releases far more energy than hydrogen to helium fusion, causing the star to expand to 100 to 1,000 times its original size – a giant star is born.
 Giant stars can exist as any of the spectral types, but they are commonly found in the K and M temperature ranges.
 The below dashboard is configured to include data for all giant stars in the dataset.

 ![all_giant_new](https://github.com/user-attachments/assets/17224c57-dab6-4f22-8107-017d87fb7148)
 > Notably, K-type stars make up 80% of the giant population in our data, so this data is largely skewed by contributions from K-type giants.
-* Features include a bump in pulsation count around a period of 0.37 days, a global maximum at 1.00 day, and a sharp decline in count at ~1.10 days.
-From that point on, frequency trends slightly downward until flattening out around a period of 6 days.
-* Unlike the dwarfs in our sample, there is no spike in the very short period region. (what does this tell us about stellar structure; what inferences can be made?)
 <br/><br/>

 **3a.
 Filtering by Spectral Type: _High Confidence K-Type GIANT_**

 K-type stars have a surface temperatures from 3,900K - 5,300K.
-Giant stars of this type are
+GIANT stars of this type are more massive than their DWARF counterparts; typically, masses range from 1.1 - 1.2 times the mass of the Sun, and they can be 60 - 300 times as bright.

 ![K_giant_HC_new](https://github.com/user-attachments/assets/4abb1060-18e2-47e2-8903-a2de7642ecc2)
-* High confidence pulsations for K-type giants are somewhat evenly spread across the period range, however, there is a significant bias for periods in the range of ~0.50 to ~6.00 days.
+* High confidence pulsations for K-type giants are somewhat spread across the period range, however, there is a significant bias for periods in the range of ~0.50 to ~6.00 days.
 * Features in the histogram include a frequency peak at 1.05 days, a steep incline in count around 0.75 days, and a local peak in an otherwise relatively inactive region at a period of 0.15 days.
 * The intensity of these pulsations are diminished when compared to high confidence data in the rest of the data set – average amplitude for these stars are ~6,000 ppt, and average Power is 0.33.
 <br/><br/>

 **3b.
 Filtering by Spectral Type: _Moderate Confidence K-Type GIANT_**

-Moderate confidence data for these stars reveal a different story:
+Moderate confidence data for these stars tell a different story:

 ![K_giant_MC_new](https://github.com/user-attachments/assets/381f42b1-f508-4567-9cc2-59f3ce5d948e)
 * Most all of the pulsations are consolidated in a period range < ~1.50 days.
-Beyond this point, there are no pulsations with a frequency of 25, and count continues to taper off until expected values are 1 or 0.
+Beyond this point, count tapers off until expected frequency values are 1 or 0.
 * Additionally, these pulsations are faint – amplitudes are only ~200 ppt on average and average power is only 4 times the detection threshold.
 * Power and amplitude diminution are generally evident in giants, but it is especially true for K-types.
-In fact, they have the lowest pulsation amplitudes and power measurements for any of the spectral designations included in the data.
-These stars are large, more luminous than dwarves, but warmer than red giants, so why is it that these parameters read lower than all dwarf stars, but higher than red giants?
+In fact, they have the lowest pulsation amplitudes and power measurements of any of the spectral designations in the dataset.
 <br/><br/>

 **3c.
 Filtering by Spectral Type: _M-Type GIANT_**

   M-type stars are the coolest of the classes defined by the Harvard system with surface temperatures ranging from 2,300K - 3,900K.
-They are typically stars of average or intermediate mass (1-8 solar masses) and are the second most common type of giant star.
+They are stars of average or intermediate mass (1-8 solar masses) and are the second most common type of giant star.
 The histogram for this group of stars is perhaps the most distinctive of the data set:

 ![M_giant_HC_new](https://github.com/user-attachments/assets/a3a687ee-775a-4729-9138-a1e43ea5a87a)
 * There are almost no pulsations under a period of ~3 days, except for a small local peak at a period of 1.00 days.
-* The bulk of the pulsations are spread throughout the latter 3/4 of the period spectrum, with a global maxiumum at a period of 9.66 days.
+* The bulk of the pulsations are spread throughout the latter half of the period spectrum, with a global maxiumum at a period of 9.66 days.
-* What is it about these stars that results in such a volume of long period pulsations?
-What might this tell us about stellar structure?
+* This histogram shares none of the common features, with the exception of the weak 1.00 days peak, seen in the other histograms–these are the only stars for which pulsation count trends upward consistently as period increases.
 <br/><br/>

 ## Recommendations